The algebraic boundary of the sonc cone: The univariate case

-Since $f(x)$ belongs to the boundary of the sonc cone, and since the leading and the constant term of $f$ have nonvanishing coefficients, Corollary~\ref{cor:RegularSoncSupporIntersection} imply that its regular sonc-support is empty.
+Since $f(x)$ belongs to the boundary of the sonc-cone, and since the leading and the constant term of $f$ have nonvanishing coefficients, Corollary~\ref{cor:RegularSoncSupporIntersection} implies that the regular sonc-support of $f$ is empty.
 It follows that the exponential sum